You want smart political talk without the meltdowns?

 Anyway, Joe Concha in for Sean Hannity.

-Of course, I am the author of, as I will break a record for promoting a book that doesn't come out in two and a half months, my book.
+Sean, if you wish to opine, of course, I am the author of, as I will break a record for promoting a book that doesn't come out in two and a half months, my book, Come On Man, The Truth About Joe Biden's Terrible, Horrible, No Good, Very Bad Presidency.

-And I think by I don't know, eight weeks into this book coming out, I'll be able to say the title without actually having to go to Amazon to look it up.
+And I think by, I don't know, eight weeks into this book coming out, I'll be able to say the title without actually having to go to Amazon to look it up.

 So that's never a good sign.